Zorlin/veda/README.md

 ---

-## Getting Started & Readiness
+## Getting Started

-Veda is designed to be a thoughtful, collaborative orchestrator.
-Before it begins building, Veda will engage you in a readiness dialogue to ensure it fully understands your goals and that you are ready to proceed.
-This process is not hardcoded, but handled by Veda's LLM-based reasoning and dialogue.
+Veda is designed to be a direct, action-oriented orchestrator.
+When you start Veda, it will ask for your project goal and then immediately begin working on it.

 **What to expect:**
-- When you start Veda, it will ask clarifying questions and discuss your ideas.
+- When you start Veda, you'll be prompted to describe your project goal in a single input.
-- Veda will not proceed to build mode until it is convinced you are ready.
+- Veda will immediately begin orchestrating agents to work on your project.
-- You can interact with Veda at any time, even during build mode, to provide more information, pause, or change direction.
+- You can interact with Veda at any time to provide more information, pause, or change direction.
-- Once Veda determines readiness (and confirms with you), it will enter build mode and begin orchestrating agents to work on your project.
+- Files mentioned in your messages will be automatically read and analyzed.
 - You can press Ctrl+D to detach from the interactive session; Veda will continue building in the background.

-This readiness process ensures that Veda builds exactly what you want, and that you remain in control throughout the development process.
+This streamlined process ensures that Veda quickly gets to work on your project while still keeping you in control throughout the development process.

 For more details on Veda's orchestration philosophy, see [RULES.md](RULES.md).